tommyvange/TeamViewerHost-Deployment-Scripts/readme.md

 -   `NoShortcut`: If set to `true`, disables the creation of desktop shortcuts during installation.
 -   `DeviceAlias`: Specifies the device alias.
 If not provided, defaults to `%COMPUTERNAME%`.
 - `InstallerPath`: The path to the `TeamViewer_Host.msi` installer.
 Defaults to `./TeamViewer_Host.msi`.
+- `InstallSecurityKeyRedirection`: Installs security key redirection during if set to `true`.
+Default is `false`.
+- `SettingsFile`: Specifies the path to a settings file that contains configuration settings for TeamViewer.
+Defaults to nothing unless specified.

 ### Obtaining TeamViewer_Host.msi